wpphc/wcphc/README.md

-# 2019.jakarta.wordcamp.org
+# WordCamp Port Harcourt

-This repository holds the CSS file for of the WordCamp Jakarta 2019 site.
+This repository holds the CSS file for of the WordCamp Port Harcourt 2019 site.

 ## Compile SCSS to CSS